 The present study shares the limitations of the previous ERASL model, which were mainly represented by the fact that antiviral treatment was not included because it was available for a small proportion of our cohorts [9].
 It could be argued that, especially when analysing long-term outcome, this data would be necessary.
 However, there are two aspects deserving consideration.
 First, the effect of antivirals would be seen both in the HCC resected population as well as the primary reference population used here, so that any impact would likely be relatively small.
 The second limitation is the retrospective nature of the present analysis.
 Nonetheless, we have made realistic estimates of the current probabilities of being cured of HCC by resection but we acknowledge that these figures will probably change in the future and, like all prognostic models, will require ‘updating’.
 However, it could be argued that a prospective study would be rather unrealistic to be realized considering the continuous evolution of modern therapies.

 Finally, the reference population of chronic hepatitis / cirrhotic population characteristics probably may not fully fit those of the present study population since it was derived from the Surveillance Epidemiology and End Results–Medicare database [14-15].
+In addition, this reference population was provided without distinguish life expectancy of subjects with chronic hepatitis from that of cirrhotic patients, now allowing for an useful strtification of prognosis and statistical cure estimate.
 However, this represents an insurmountable limitation since at present and, to the best of our knowledge, no population-based statistics stratified by chronic liver disease are available to support the present requirement.
 Additionally, the sex, age, year of onset and ethnicity match could have mitigated this discrepancy, but we acknowledge that a fully matched reference population stratified by aetiology as well as fibrosis stage will probably provide a more accurate picture of cure probabilities.

 In conclusion, in the present analysis we provide estimates of the chance of being cured of HCC by hepatic resection.
 This includes both the chance that an individual will experience the same life expectancy as that of an individual who has chronic hepatitis/cirrhosis but has never developed HCC as well as the analogous measure in comparison to that of the general population.
 The likelihood of being cured increases with the passing of recurrence-free time.
 The clinical utility of cure models is predicated on the possibility of correctly informing patients about the probabilities of success (‘cure’ in the popular sense of the word) of the proposed treatment as well as permitting clinicians to make informed post-resection clinical decisions.